bemasc/access-services/draft-schwartz-httpapi-popup-authentication.md

 One important concern is "domain impersonation", in which the initial URL's origin poses as a different origin, in order to trick the user into revealing their password or taking some other harmful action.
 This is mitigated by displaying the current origin's hostname to the user in the browser context (as normally done by browsers and recommended in {{client}}).

 Another concern is related to "clickjacking" attacks, in which a hostile origin causes a user to interact with the wrong user interface.
 For example, if the hostile origin places an "OK" button at the expected location of a system security setting, the origin might be able to close the browser window just before the user clicks, causing them to change the security setting instead.
 Clickjacking is prevented by the interstitial notifications when entering and exiting interactive mode (recommended in {{client}}).

+Web browsers also offer an expanded attack surface related to software vulnerabilities.
+If the "initial URL" has significant potential to be malicious, and an up-to-date web browser is not available, this specification may not be appropriate to implement.

 # Privacy Considerations